American Airlines extends Max-caused cancellations to June 5

 The Boeing-made Max jets have been grounded in the U.S. and elsewhere since mid-March, following two deadly crashes in Ethiopia and Indonesia.
 Airlines that own them have been scrambling other planes to fill some Max flights while canceling others.

 American Airlines Group Inc., the largest U.S. airline by revenue, has 24 Max jets in its fleet.
-The Dallas-based airline said it is awaiting information from U.S. regulators, and will contact customers affected by the cancellations with available re-bookings.
+The Ft.
+Worth, Texas-based airline said it is awaiting information from U.S. regulators, and will contact customers affected by the cancellations with available re-bookings.

 Boeing and the U.S. Federal Aviation Administration said last week the company needs more time to finish changes in a flight-control system suspected of playing a role in the two crashes.
 That means airlines could be forced to park their Max jets longer than they expected.

-Note: This story has been corrected to say that American Airlines is headquartered in Ft.
-Worth, Texas.